superfly/docs/networking/private-networking.html.md

 When deploying a Fly Machine, we alias the 6PN address of the Machine to `fly-local-6pn` in the Machine's `/etc/hosts` file.

 Your app's service needs to bind to/listen on `fly-local-6pn` to be accessible via its 6PN address.
-For example, if you have a service running on port 8080, then you need to bind it to `fly-local-6pn:8080` for it to be accessible to other Machines over the 6PN network.
+For example, if you have a service running on port 8080, then you need to bind it to `fly-local-6pn:8080` for it to be accessible to other Machines over the 6PN.

 <div class="note icon">
 `fly-local-6pn` is to 6PN addresses as `localhost` is to 127.0.0.1, so you can also bind directly to the 6PN address itself.